 Deadline: April 1st

-Eligible candidates must have a liberal arts or non-business bachelor’s degree, have little or no previous accounting education, carry a minimum overall GPA of 3.0, be U.S. citizens or permanent residents, and demonstrate potential as accounting leaders.
+Eligible candidates must have a liberal arts or non-business bachelor’s degree.
+They must have little or no previous accounting education.
+They must have a GPA of 3.0, and be U.S. citizens or permanent residents.
+They must demonstrate potential as accounting leaders.

 Contact